jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       expanded after normal transparent constants.
     + ``expand`` : level of constants that should be expanded first (behaves like −∞)

-    .. cmdv:: Local Strategy @level [ {+ @qualid } ]

-       These directives survive section and module closure, unless the command is prefixed by ``Local``.
-In the latter case, the behavior regarding sections and modules is the same as for the :cmd:`Transparent` and :cmd:`Opaque` commands.
+    + ``transparent`` : TBA

-.. cmd:: Print Strategy @qualid
+.. cmd:: Print Strategy @smart_qualid

-   This command prints the strategy currently associated to :n:`@qualid`.
-It fails if :n:`@qualid` is not an unfoldable reference, that is, neither a variable nor a constant.
+   This command prints the strategy currently associated with :n:`@smart_qualid`.
+It fails if :n:`@smart_qualid` is not an unfoldable reference, that is, neither a variable nor a constant.

    .. exn:: The reference is not unfoldable.
       :undocumented:

-   .. cmdv:: Print Strategies
+.. cmd:: Print Strategies

    Print all the currently non-transparent strategies.

 .. cmd:: Declare Reduction @ident := @red_expr